alex-varga14/Rental-Property-Management-System/README.md

 ## MySQL
 - Allows users to create a database connection with the defined .sql file.
 ---
 ## Starting the program with the .jar
-To run, fork and reach the main source path and run the command:
+-To run, fork and reach the main source path and run the command:
-`java -jar RPMS.jar <username> <password>` where <username> and <password> are the designated fields for the MySQL connection
+-`java -jar RPMS.jar <username> <password>`
+-where <username> and <password> are the designated fields for the MySQL connection
 ---
 ## Challenges I ran into
 - This was meant to be a group project but I took the workload on myself.
 It was tedious but worth while.